 Most people think, ‘it’s college, so I’ll eat whatever I want.’
 But the person in recovery thinks, ‘It’s college, I won’t eat anything.’ – girl in recovery

 Even though college can be a time for your eating disorder to potentially re-emerge, there are some things that you can do to stay committed and perhaps get even get stronger in your recovery.
 You have to be in a place where you are really committed to it and create ways for you to stay and get stronger in recovery.
-It’s also important to keep in mind that people are in varying phases of recovery and have different needs, so use these guidelines as appropriate to you and ignore the rest!
+It’s also important to keep in mind that people are in varying phases of recovery and have different needs.
+So use these guidelines as appropriate to you and ignore the rest!

-First thing: picking a school
+First thing: picking a college

-Next thing: preparing for school
+Next thing: preparing for college

 Be willing to ask about some of their standard meals offered.
 If this is overwhelming, ask your dietitian to do this with you during a session.
 They will be more than willing to call and they might even be able to get the nutrition information from the food staff at your school.